4 Do Files

 log close

-If you don't close the do file's log, any commands you run after the do file finishes will be recorded in the the log.
-This includes if your do file crashes before reaching the log close command (hence capture log close at the beginning).
+If you don’t close the do file’s log, any commands you run after the do file finishes will be recorded in the the log.
+This includes if your do file crashes before reaching the log close command.
+That’s the reason you started your do file with capture log close: having your do file crash, fixing it, and running it again is a completely normal part of working in Stata, and you don’t want to have to manually close the log every time.

 The easiest way to run a do file is to press Ctrl-d in the Do File Editor, or click the icon on the far right that looks like a “play” button over some code.
 If you first select just part of the do file then only that part will be run.